mateusloubach/web-machinemanager/README.md

 ### `Sign In`
-Here is a e-mail and password to sign in.
+Here is a mock e-mail and password to sign in.
 - helen@facebook.com
 - 123456